matloff/TidyverseSkeptic/README.md

 conference organizers of being insensitive to gender diversity.
-In my view, this was quite [unfair](https://matloff.wordpress.com/2019/05/18/r-finance-1-year-later/), and was my first exposure to a bitter base/Tidy divide.
-Some in RStudio itself have Twitter-blocked some of the Tidy critics, abruptly ending frank but civil conversation.
+In my view, this was quite [unfair](https://matloff.wordpress.com/2019/05/18/r-finance-1-year-later/), and it was my first exposure to a bitter base/Tidy divide.
+It was also my first real exposure to Twitter.
+Shortly after the conference, an RStudio employee asked me, "What do you think of the tweetstorm about the conference?", total news to me.
+I was shocked by the vitriol.

+Some in RStudio have Twitter-blocked some of the Tidy critics, abruptly ending frank but civil conversation.
 In my case, one major RStudio developer [made quite a show of it](https://twitter.com/romain_francois/status/1140860812837445632?s=19), tweeting a screen shot in which "You have blocked this user" is repeated dozens of times.
 There was also tension between RStudio and Matt Dowle, author of **data.table**, a technically superior competitor to **dplyr**.

 But the good news is that both sides have been making attempts at reconciliation.
-Especially notable is that the R Core Team, a body that controls the development of base-R, recently added a native pipe to the language.
+Especially notable is that the R Core Group, a body that controls the development of base-R, recently added a native pipe to the language.
 I doubt many in that group actually use it, but it is an impressive olive branch.
-The R Foundation now includes a number of pro-Tidy
+The R Foundation now includes a number of pro-Tidy members.

 RStudio, including Hadley, has also made various conciliatory public remarks.
-Indeed, my meeting with RStudio CEO JJ Allaire in 2017 came at JJ's suggestion.
+Indeed, my meeting with RStudio CEO JJ Allaire in 2019 came at JJ's suggestion.
 Around that time, JJ also met with Matt Dowle.
-In 2019, RStudio stopped viewing **data.table** as a rival, and announced the release of **dtplyr**, a Tidy-syntax front end to **dplyr**.
+Also in 2019, RStudio stopped viewing **data.table** as a rival, and announced the release of **dtplyr**, a Tidy-syntax front end to **dplyr**.
 Since **data.table** is much faster on large datasets than **dplyr**, this was a win-win for the entire R community.

 Hopefully we will be seeing more of these positive trends in the coming years.
 As I explained in that meeting with JJ, the best form of